josejhkim/tp/docs/UserGuide.md

 **Examples:**
-- Running `setWedding John & Jane Wedding` sets the active wedding to "John & Jane Wedding".
+- Running `setWedding n/John & Jane Wedding` sets the active wedding to "John & Jane Wedding".
-- Using `setWedding Smith Wedding` sets the active wedding to the wedding named "Smith Wedding".
+- Using `setWedding n/Smith Wedding` sets the active wedding to the wedding named "Smith Wedding".

   <box type="info" seamless> Note: You can only modify or view wedding details after setting a wedding as active. </box>